Let's Go Sightseeing!

 Our vehicle was parked right in front of the Lal Darvaza (a miracle); Brijwasi was located right behind the Gate.

-After what seemed like hours but were actually only minutes, N jogged to the car, trying to keep the food packets in his hand from getting wet.
+N jogged to the car.
+He tried to keep the food packets in his hand from getting wet.

-As soon as he sat in the car, P could smell the aroma of freshly fried samosas.
+As soon as he sat in the car, P smelled the aroma of freshly fried samosas.

 We chomped on the samosas right away.
 Oh, the spiciness!
 Our mouths salivate by merely remembering this day.